 Plus 50,000 bonus points

-Receive 50,000 Membership Rewards Bonus Points when you apply online, are approved and spend $3,000 on your new card within the first 3 months.
+Receive 50,000 bonus Membership Rewards points when you apply online, are approved and spend $3,000 on your new card in the first 3 months.

 The minimum income to qualify is $65,000 per annum.

 Important: This article is not intended to suggest that you should apply for a credit card.
 You should seek independent, professional advice and consider your personal circumstances before deciding to apply for a credit card.